helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

 * Created a group ("helidon-examples-group")

+* Added the user to the group

 * Created a compartment ("helidon-examples")

 * Created a vault in the compartment ("helidon-examples-vault")

 * Created a secret in the vault ("helidon-examples-secret")

 * Created a policy that lets your group's users manipulate secrets found in your compartment ("helidon-examples-group-manipulate-secrets")

 Your OCI resources should be ready to go.